Marycrest

 Dear Youth Leader,

-We are very happy to announce that in conjunction with the World Jubilee of Young People, the Parish Visitors of Mary Immaculate are hosting a one-day event called “Jubilee Youth Day 2025”, based on the Jubilee theme given by Pope Francis “Pilgrims of Hope” at our Motherhouse (“Marycrest”) in Monroe, New York August 2, 2025.
+We are very happy to announce that in conjunction with the Youth Days celebrated locally in Diocese around the world, the Parish Visitors of Mary Immaculate are hosting a one-day event called “Marycrest Youth Day 2026”, based on the theme given by our Holy Father “You also are my witnesses, because you have been with me” (John 15:27).
+This event will take place at our motherhouse, “Marycrest” in Monroe, New York August 1, 2026.

-“Jubilee Youth Day 2025” is for teens who are interested in deepening their love for Jesus and their Catholic faith.
+“Marycrest Youth Day 2026” is for teens who are interested in deepening their love for Jesus and our Catholic faith.
 They will share in various events including: catechesis, worship, music and fun.

-The cost of “Jubilee Youth Day 2025″ is $50.00 per participant (youth or adult).
+The cost of “Marycrest Youth Day 2026″ is $50.00 per participant (youth or adult).
 All fees are non-refundable.
 Included in the fee: two meals (lunch and dinner), snacks, T-shirt, religious articles, and the conference.

 GETTING READY